-Are you looking for a new challenge?
-Are you thinking about a complete change of career?
+Are you looking for a new challenge or are you thinking about a complete change of career?
 Would you like to retrain for a healthcare profession?

-NHSScotland has a huge variety of full and part-time working or volunteering roles available and various entry routes open to you.
+NHSScotland has a huge variety of full and part-time working or volunteering roles available and open to you.
 We recruit people of all ages, backgrounds and levels of experience and offer an excellent benefits package for all employees.

 What is the SCQF?